 *We received this book in exchange for an honest review.*

 When Josie Saint-Martin returns to her childhood home of Beauty, Rhode Island, she intends on only sticking around for a year.
 After all, a year seems like a long time when you’ve been moving from city to city with your mom for the better part of your childhood.
 Beauty may not be so bad this time around: Josie’s crazy grandma, Deirdre, has moved to Nepal for a one-year tour with the Peace Corps, and Josie plans on snagging a summer internship at Beauty’s premier magazine to boost her photography resume.
 The internship is Josie’s one-way ticket out of town before her grandma comes home and instigates World War III between the Saint-Martin women.
-Josie’s hoping her photographs will wow her famous photographer into giving her an apprenticeship at his fancy LA studio.
+Josie’s hoping her photographs will wow her famous photographer father into giving her an apprenticeship at his fancy LA studio.

 Too bad the Saint-Martin women are cursed.

 Just when she starts to doubt the curse, she runs into her former (and hot) childhood best friend Lucky Karras, who suddenly has turned into an outsider, rebel, and the town’s resident “bad boy.”
 When family secrets come to light at an ill-fated party, Josie sets out on a revenge plot that goes awry— with Lucky taking the fall.

 Desperate to figure out why Lucky covered for her, Josie devises elaborate plots to repay him.
 As the two grow closer, they realize that their friendship (and chemistry) may not be just platonic.
 But with Josie planning to leave in a year, the clock is ticking.
 Will Josie finally break down Lucky’s invisible wall?